A2osX/A2osX/README.md

 + AppleTalk Support
 + GUI & Printing
 + Archive, Disk Image transfer tools (ADT client!)...
 + Question : Pascal or C Compiler?
++ --> Answer : C compiler....Next version of Kernel API will be closer to STDLIBC, Genralize the use of C-Strings
 + ...sure there is some more!

 ## Screenshots